Sicily Boutique Coffee

 The stories of the Sicilian puppets are the result of the revisitation of the poems of the Carolingian cycle - among them the Chanson de Roland - of Orlando furioso and of La Gerusalemme liberata, combined with the stories of the paladins of France and the epic tales of the Crusades and battles against the Mori.

 With the limited edition of "Sicily Boutique Coffee – I Pupi siciliani" Morettino has created precious packages conceived and designed by Palermo designers, which narrate the Puppet Theater through the deeds of the main protagonists: Charlemagne, Orlando, Rinaldo and Angelica.
+Charlemagne is the Holy Roman Emperor at the head of an army of valorous paladins.
 Orlando and Rinaldo are the knights of Charlemagne, each other cousins and rivals for the love of Angelica, the beautiful princess of Cathay, object of desire of the paladins of France.